vmware-tanzu/cartographer/site/content/docs/development/runnable/architecture.md

 ## Overview

-Runnable is an open source component of Cartographer.
-The `Runnable` CRD enables updating what are normally immutable test resources.
-Tekton does not allow updating an object, and so we'll update Runnable to test new commits.
+Runnable is a component of Cartographer.
+The `Runnable` CRD provides an intermediate layer to update immutable resources.
+For example, Tekton does not allow updating TaskRuns and PipelineRuns, so we'll update Runnable to test new commits.

 ## Concepts